norcams/docs-enduser/docs/create-windows-machine.rst

    :align: center
    :alt: Dashboard - Launch instance - Key Pair

-Here, choose a SSH keypair you want to assign to this virtual machine for password retrieval.
+Here, choose an SSH keypair you want to assign to this virtual machine for password retrieval and SSH login.
 In this example, we have created a new SSH key pair, and we have downloaded the .pem-file to our local computer, naming the private key ``windowskey.pem``.

 Optionally, you may specify a one shot configuration to be executed when the instance starts for the first time.
 In this example we want to execute a